on1san/Custom-Player-Sprite-Switcher/README.md

 ## Features

-* Change your overworld player sprite with the press of a button.
-* Change your Trainer Card Image.
-* Change your Player back sprite.
-* Change your Fishing sprite.
-* Change your cycling sprite.
+* This mod makes it possible to change the following sprites:
+* Test
+* test

   Bonus:
 * Play as NPCs.